AtomicSmash/ultimate-mailchimp-plugin/readme.md

 # Ultimate MailChimp Plugin - v0.0.1
 ## WooCommerce MailChimp signups
-### This plugin may break your site 💀 or MailChimp account 💀💀💀.
+### This plugin may break your site 💀 or even MailChimp account 💀💀💀.
 Please only use in development environments.

-### Plugin functionality

-No record of the whether the user is subscribed to MailChimp is actually stored inside WordPress.
-When a user completes a transaction an API call is fired to MailChimp to send this information.
-We usually find if the user's MailChimp subscription status is stored somewhere that isn't MailChimp itself, then a method of syncing needs to be created and maintained.
-So we kept it simple and removed this requirement.
+## What does this plugin actually do?

+On almost all of the WordPress sites that [Atomic Smash](https://www.atomicsmash.co.uk) makes, we do some form of MailChimp syncing. **Most** existing plugins rely on the need to record information within WP to then sync with MailChimp at a later point.

+We found this can become very cumbersome.
+List members may be able to interact with MailChimp from inside your site **OR** via the list communication preferences.
+This boils down to a member being able to unsubscribe without your WP site being involved.
+Of course, you can setup webhooks to notify your site when a change is made via MailChimp blah blah blah... **Keep it simple**, maintain MailChimp as the 'single source of truth' and forgot about needing to keep subscription preferences in line with the WP site.

+#### Data cleanliness

+Thanks to this separation, WordPress and MailChimp are completable replaceable in the future.
+- If you need to move to a new CMS, everything is inside MailChimp all ready
+- If you need to move away from MailChimp, just export from MailChimp.
+There are no user artifacts on within Wordpress regarding their communication preferences.

+#### When does this plugin talk to MailChimp

+This plugin communicates with MailChimp when a user completes a WooCommerce transaction.
+Specifically this hook:

+- `woocommerce_checkout_update_order_meta`:  This is fired after a successful order via WooCommerce.

+**More points of interaction will be added in the future.**

 ### Subscription signup on WooCommerce purchase